Loading...

 How automatic prefix checking works

-You can use just one cache breakpoint at the end of your static content, and the system will automatically find the longest matching prefix.
+You can use just one cache breakpoint at the end of your static content, and the system will automatically find the longest prefix that a prior request already wrote to the cache.
 Understanding how this works helps you optimize your caching strategy.

 Three core principles: